Botched cosmetic surgery claims on the increase

 Botched cosmetic surgery procedures are on the increase in the UK according to Save Face, a government-approved register of accredited practitioners.
 Alarmingly the organisation suggests that the number of botched cosmetic surgery cases has almost tripled in 12 months.

-The rise in cosmetic procedures has been linked to an increase in celebrities talking openly about the cosmetic surgery they have had and even promoting its use across various social media outlets.
+The rise in cosmetic procedures has been linked to an increase in celebrities talking openly about the cosmetic surgery they have had and promoting its use across various social media outlets.
 This in turn is leading to an increase in their followers aspiring to achieve the same look.

 Many cosmetic surgery practitioners have no medical training

 The general public continue to be unaware that a high proportion of cosmetic surgery practitioners are not medically trained.
-Worryingly this is thought to be as much as 83%.
+Worryingly this is thought to be as many as 83%.
 We often hear of marketing practices being adopted that should have no role to play in medical care.
 This includes ‘buy one, get one free’ cosmetic surgery offers and even ‘Botox parties’, where a number of people meet together at a friend's house and share the cost of hiring a botox practitioner.

 Regulation of the cosmetic surgery industry is inadequate